jessepav/lacygoill-wiki-backup/vim/plugin.md

 This allows  for displaying  warnings and  errors in files  being edited  in Vim before files have been saved back to a filesystem.

-In other words, this plugin allows you to lint while you type.
+In other words, this plugin lets you lint while you type.

 <https://github.com/w0rp/ale> 8614 sloc